How To Troubleshoot Your WordPress Website?

 Website owners frequently use this setting when they are still working on their site and do not want their material to appear in search results.

-However, it’s possible that you’ll check this setting by mistake and overlook it.
+However, you may have checked this setting by mistake and overlooked it.

 If you want your site to show in search results, uncheck this option and then click ‘Save Changes.’

-If you’re still working on your site, consider adding a coming soon page.
+If you’re still working on your site, consider adding a page for coming soon.
 A stunning coming soon page will generate interest in your website and may even serve as a tool for generating leads.

 10. Scanning for Malware and Backdoors: